bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 b. if it doesn't find the variable there, it will check in it's parent scope (parent of LE = F.[[Environment]] = lexical/closure scope),
 c. and so on.

-This lookup will finally end when it reaches the global scope (doesn't have parent scope).
+This lookup will finally end when it reaches the global scope (which doesn't have any parent scope).
 If the variable is still not found, it will throw a `ReferenceError`.

-If you remember the scope chain of `inner` func, this means that the variable will never be looked up in caller scope (scopeC).
+If you remember the scope chain of `inner` func, this means that the variable will be looked up in lexical/creation scope (scopeA) and NEVER in caller scope (scopeC).
+This behavior is called as closure or lexical scoping.
 Even if there is no definition for `myText` in the lexical scope (scopeA), it will NOT use the value from scopeC - and indeed throw a error.
 Example ⤵️

 ```js